BroadbandForum/yang/OD-360/02-ietf.md

 *This requirement extends section [2.2](https://datatracker.ietf.org/doc/html/rfc8407#section-2.2) of RFC 8407 @RFC8407.*

-BBF YANG modules MUST use YANG terminology, e.g. when used in descriptions the terms SHOULD refer to "data nodes", "containers", "lists", etc. For example, do not use the term "objects" and instead refer to "data nodes".
+BBF YANG modules MUST use YANG terminology, e.g., when used in descriptions the terms SHOULD refer to "data nodes", "containers", "lists", etc. For example, do not use the term "objects" and instead refer to "data nodes".

 ### IETF-2: YANG Validation